mmazinjameel/Operating-System-Compendium/README.md

 In an unsafe state, a system cannot prevent the processes from requesting resources in such a way that deadlock occurs.

 > The main idea of deadlock avoidance is, if a request is made for a resource, then it can only be allocated if the resulting state is a safe state.

+### Deadlock Detection
+If after making a wait for graph we detect a cycle, then there is a deadlock.
+If not, then not.
+(Valid for single Instance).
+For multiple instances, we can use banker alogrithm.

+### Deadlock Recovery
+- Process Termination: Abort all DL processes or Abort one process at a time until DL cycle is eliminated
+- Resource preemption: We successively preempt some resources from processes and give these resources to other processes until DL cycle is broken